 Germany and Kenya have a traditionally close partnership based on wide-ranging relations in the political, economic and cultural spheres.
-Germany was the first country to officially recognise Kenya after it gained independence in 1963.
-Kenya’s regional political influence makes it an important partner in a crisis-ridden region.
-Then Foreign Minister Frank-Walter Steinmeier visited Kenya in February 2015, and Federal Development Minister Gerd Müller visited the country in March 2016 and August 2019.
-Kenyan President Uhuru Kenyatta paid a visit to Berlin in April 2016.
-Kenya is one of the principal partner countries in German development cooperation.
-German media and most of Germany’s political foundations maintain regional offices in Nairobi.
+The Federal Republic of Germany was the first country to officially recognise Kenya after it gained independence in 1963.
+Germany regards Kenya as an important partner in a crisis-ridden region.

 Kenya is Germany’s most important trading partner in East Africa.
 Over 50 German firms are based in the country.
 Bilateral trade has developed positively in recent years and direct investments have also increased once again, although social inequality remains high.

 Kenya is an important partner of German development cooperation.
 Agriculture, sustainable development and vocational training are priority areas in bilateral development cooperation with Kenya.
 German development cooperation also supports anti-corruption measures, the renewable energies sector, and refugees and host communities.
 Youth employment is the overarching goal of development cooperation with Kenya.
 In 2018, the German Government pledged approximately 100 million euros in new development cooperation funding.
 The current total portfolio for bilateral state development cooperation amounts to over 500 million euros.